lightning/bolts/01-messaging.md

 Nodes wait for receipt of the other's features to simplify error diagnosis when features are incompatible.

+Since all networks share the same port, but most implementations only support a single network, the `networks` fields avoids nodes erroneously believing they will receive updates about their preferred network, or that they can open channels.

 ### The `error` Message